Updated Sept 04, 2016, replacing Onychodectes with Anagale as the taxon list increases.

 Earlier the tiny tenrec, Hemicentetes, nested with wolf-sized Maiacetus, the land whale in the large reptile tree (731 taxa).
 Back then I promised to add Hippopotamus to the tree and I do so today.
-Among several other mammals, I also add two more that surprisingly happen to nest on the whale line, Leptictis and Maelestes (Fig. 1).
+Among several other mammals, I also add two more that surprisingly happen to nest on the whale line, Leptictis and Anagale (Fig. 1).

 (Fig. 2) are heretical.
 But they demonstrate a gradual accumulation of traits that the traditional and/or current best whale ancestor outgroup candidate Hippopotamus cannot match.
 DNA studies evidently send us down blind allies when it comes to distantly related taxa.

 despite the many additions to the cladogram, both extinct and extant.
 A multituberculate, Rugosodon, and an apatemyid, Apatemys have been added.
 We’ll take a look at those and others soon.

 I’m learning as I go